1perseverance/IS-Bittensor-Staking-Toolkit/README.md

 ---

-## Tools
+## Tools — Three-Layer Framework

-### `subnet_movements.py`
+### `IS_subnet_analysis.py`

+Network wide snapshot of all active subnets.
+Ranks by emission APY minus positive dilution (conservative real yield proxy).
-Network-wide snapshot of all active subnets.
-Shows current Alpha price vs 30-day EMA, price momentum, TAO/block emission, TAO and Alpha reserves, and volume.
-Use this first to get a read on where each subnet sits in its flow cycle before going deeper.
+Use this first to get a read on which each subnets to stake in.

-### `subnet_deep_overview.py`

-Cross-subnet yield scanner.
-Scans all active subnets (or a custom list) and ranks them by best available combined APY — emission + price — surfacing the top validator per subnet alongside concentration flags.
-Use this to narrow down which subnets are worth a closer look.
+Shows:
+- Emission APY (raw yield)
+- Gross inflation (dilution pressure)
+- Net supply delta (actual dilution — requires 2+ runs)
+- Nominal APY (emission + price momentum — labeled as incomplete, still need to account for actual dilution)
+- Liquidation haircut (deregistration risk)
+- EMA band / lag trap

-### `subnet_validator_overview.py`
+### `IS_validator_analysis.py`

-Single-subnet validator breakdown.
-Takes a subnet ID and your stake size, then outputs every active validator's emission APY, price APY, combined APY, take rate, Tv score, and pool concentration.
-Use this to make the final validator selection within a subnet.
+Single subnet validator breakdown.
+Takes a subnet ID and your stake size, ranks validators by emission APY (post-entry).
+Use this to make the final validator section within a subnet.
+It is recommended to track the ranks regularly for any deviations.

+Shows:
+- E Share (routing weight)
+- Efficiency (E Share vs stake weight — >1x = overperformer)
+- Stake distribution (concentration + nominator count)
+- D/I ratio (pure validator vs validator-miner)
+- Take rate, TV, self-stake

-### `root_validator_overview.py`
+### `IS_root_analysis.py`

-Root network equivalent.
+Root network baseline.
 No AMM layer, no Alpha exposure.
-Shows validator pool stakes, dividends, take rates, your personal yield estimate, and last activity timestamp.
+Use this to decide and monitor with which validator to stake with.

+Shows:
+- Pool stakes, dividends, take rates
+- Your yield estimate
+- Ghost validators (stake > 0, dividend = 0)
+- Stake concentration + subnet coverage

-Root is not simply lower yield — it is structural capital.
+Root is not simply lower yield, it is structural capital.
 TAO functions as a layered portfolio: Root is the base allocation, subnet Alpha positions are higher-volatility overlays on top.
 Root stake stays denominated in TAO, compounds steadily, and can be redeployed without AMM slippage when opportunity emerges.
-Use this as a foundation to make subnets' structure possible.
+Root is the foundation that makes subnets' structure possible.

+---

+## Suggested Workflow
+```
+IS_subnet_analysis.py     →    IS_validator_analysis.py
+(cross-subnet ranking)          (validator selection)

+                          |
+                  IS_root_analysis.py
+                    (root baseline)
+```

+---

+## Falsifiability Work

 ### `chutes_sn64_analysis.py`

 SN64 Chutes intelligence market hypothesis test.
 Fetches 7-day invocation exports from api.chutes.ai in a single-pass sequential stream, merges with on-chain metagraph data, and tests whether validator weight allocations reflect real demand.
 Outputs Spearman and Pearson correlation analysis, divergence tables, demand-side user concentration, Root × SN64 validator overlap, and miner incentive concentration metrics.
 Includes an eight-signal E2EE perimeter forensics layer that evaluates demand authenticity at the metadata boundary without accessing encrypted content.
 Signal weights and longitudinal tracking are not included in this reference implementation.

----

-## Suggested Workflow
-```
-subnet_movements.py      →    subnet_deep_overview.py    →    subnet_validator_overview.py
-(network overview)             (cross-subnet ranking)          (validator selection)

-                                          |
-                              root_validator_overview.py
-                                    (root baseline)

-                                          |
-                             chutes_sn64_analysis.py
-                            (subnet-specific deep dive)
-```

 ---